-Freelancer is the only real competition Upwork has.
-It’s one of the longer, more established bidding sites that is still around and seems to be surviving in an eustry that is slowly moving away from the bidding site practices.
+Freelancer is one of the longer, more established bidding sites that is still around and seems to be surviving in an industry that is slowly moving away from the bidding site practices.

 The manner in which the service operates and the range of freelancers/work you can find is much the same as Upwork’s.

 I didn’t know where to place Hubstaff Talent.
 It’s technically a job board, but as you’re listing your details on their board and applying through their site, I feel it’s a little more appropriate to let it live here.

 Where Hubstaff Talent differs from others who host your information and provide the full find clients/freelancers/agencies in one place is that there are zero fees, which is an attractive incentive in itself and maybe enough for you to check them out.